What is Quarterly Questions?

 Is there a fee for the pilot?

-No. Eligible diplomates will not be charged additional fees to participate.
+No. Diplomates will not be charged additional fees to participate.

 Will the pilot continue in 2018, and what will the program look like in the future?